Differentials on the arc space

 The work of Greenberg, Nash, Kolchin, and Denef--Loeser \cite{Gre66,Nas95,Kol73,DL99} has set the basis for our understanding of the structure of arc spaces and their connections to singularities and birational geometry.
 Most of the focus in these studies is on the reduced structure of arc spaces and their underlying topological spaces, and little is known about their scheme structure.
 Notable studies in this direction are those of Reguera \cite{Reg06,Reg09}, recently continued in \cite{Reg,MR}.

 This paper can be viewed as a continuation of these studies.
-In the first part we describe the sheaves of K\"ahler differentials of the arc space and of the jet schemes, which answers a question raised by Ein.
+In the first part we describe the sheaves of K\"ahler differentials of the arc space and of the jet schemes.
 The second part of the paper is devoted to applications of the resulting formulas.
 The approach leads to new results as well as simpler and more direct proofs of some of the theorems in the literature, and provides a new way of understanding some of the fundamental properties of the theory.